fsaresh/fsaresh.github.io/content/posts/personal-finance/credit-cards/index.md

 Feel free to check out [this post](https://www.uponarriving.com/2016/10/26/step-3-choosing-credit-card/) if you want more detail on anything I described!

 I have a few other cards on top of the above, but they're more specific in use and I won't get into them in much detail outside of these two:
-- Target RedCard, because 5% cashback, 4 month return policy, free 2 day shipping, and better overall than Amazon?
-Easy choice for me!
+- Target RedCard, because it comes with 5% cashback, 4 month return policy, free 2 day shipping, and better overall than Amazon in my eyes
-- Chase Freedom (Flex), because 5% rotating categories can be handy in specific circumstances and it's also my oldest credit card, so closing it would impact my credit score a good amount
+- Chase Freedom (Flex), because 5% rotating categories can be handy in specific circumstances and it's also my oldest credit card, so closing it could impact my credit score a good amount.

-Also, I know a lot of people swear by the Chase Sapphire Reserve or the Citi Premier or the American Express Platinum cards, but I found all of their annual fees and benefits worse than my current setup
+Also, I know a lot of people swear by the Chase Sapphire Reserve or the Citi Premier or the American Express Platinum cards, but I found all of their annual fees and benefits worse than my current setup for my personal needs.
 - e.g. the American Express Platinum offers a lot of perks, but many of them are totally irrelevant to my interests, like the Equinox discount.
-These cards can be great if you can maximize all the benefits, but that feels like too much work to me, to be honest.
-I like one or two conditions at most.
-Any more than that and it becomes work, not fun, to maximize benefits here.
+- These cards can be great if you can maximize all the benefits, but that feels like too much work to me, to be honest.
+I like one or two conditions at most; any more than that and it becomes work, not fun, to maximize benefits here.